tableau/server-install-script-samples/README.md

 ---------------
 This repository has the following samples for performing installs and/or upgrades of Tableau Server:

-* **[ScriptedInstaller.py:](#ScriptedInstaller)**: Python script for installing or upgrading Tableau Server.
+* **[ScriptedInstaller.py:](#ScriptedInstaller)** Python script for installing or upgrading Tableau Server.
 This script supports both single and multi-node instances of Tableau Server.
+We have also included several samples of the input files to the installer script.
-* **[single-server.cfn:](#CloudFormationTemplate)** AWS Cloud Formation template for deploying a single-node instance of Tableau Server to Amazon AWS.
+* **[public-sample-single-server.cfn:](#CloudFormationTemplate)** AWS Cloud Formation template for deploying a single-node instance of Tableau Server to Amazon AWS.

 <a name="ScriptedInstaller"></a> ScriptedInstaller.py
 ----